 With dark volcanic sand rich with aquatic life, Lembeh is considered a paradise for the photographers who fly here from all over the world to capture some breathtaking shots to reveal the underwater beauty to the world.
-The innumerable varieties of critters, frogfish, pipefish, nudibranchs, seahorses, juvenile fish, and other exotic underwater creatures make this remote yet diversely vibrant region of Northern Sulawesi, Indonesia, rightly known as the muck diving capital of the world.
+The numerous varieties of critters, frogfish, pipefish, nudibranchs, seahorses, juvenile fish, and other exotic underwater creatures make this remote yet diversely vibrant region of North Sulawesi, Indonesia, rightly known as the muck diving capital of the world.

-The dive sites in Lembeh are mostly sand, rock, muck, or rubble, but there are a few spots with good soft corals and small walls.
+The dive sites in Lembeh are mostly sandy slopes, rock, muck, or rubble, but there are a few spots with good soft corals and small walls.
 Although the reefs on this island are not quite attractive, they offer unique species to keep them returning.
 If you are looking for picturesque reefs, there are plenty of other beautiful and spectacular islands around to discover.

-Along with muck diving and other natural wonders that this region offers, Lembeh also has some brilliantly fascinating shipwrecks at its Mawali wreck diving spot, which are entirely embedded with soft corals from all sides, making them an enthralling experience to explore.
+The most famous being the Mawali wreck which is entirely embedded with soft corals from all sides, making them an enthralling experience to explore.
 The shipwrecks hide within them the huge scorpionfish and lionfish, and barramundis.

 The visibility is at its best from October until December.
 The higher water temperature and the highest chance of rain during January and February bring some lower visibility.

-Getting to Lembeh is most straightforward from Singapore, where you can find flights to Monado international airport with Silk air.
+Lembeh island is most straightforward from Singapore, where you can find flights to Monado international airport with Silk air.
 They are scheduled for Monday, Wednesday, Friday, and Saturday.
 The flight is about 3 hours.
 If you are already in Indonesia, there are daily flights from several airports in the country.

 A Lembeh liveaboard usually departs or disembark from the ports Manado and Sahaung.
 We will send you all the information about the itinerary when you book to ensure you know what ports you will visit.